The Jetty

 In 1860, a steamer service to Wales was inaugurated, to carry passengers, livestock and other goods, but it was never a commercial success, and ended in 1888 following the construction of the Severn railway tunnel in 1885.

-There is also evidence of a service from Cork in Ireland.
+There is also evidence of a steamer service from Cork in Ireland.
 The Western Gazette and Flying Post of Friday 13th September 1867 reported:

 ‘On Monday last a new communication was opened between the south of Ireland, England and France, via Cork and Burnham.
 The new paddle steamer Courier made her first trip from Cork, starting from the place on Monday evening and arriving at Burnham about half-past two on Tuesday afternoon.
 The object of the company is to enable graziers and others to forward their goods to the London market in a much shorter space of time than by the old way between Cork and Bristol, the steamers on that line being often detained for some hours at the mouth of the Avon.’